rootcss/rootcss.github.io/_posts/2019-06-11-long-cycling-ride-checklist-endurace-ride.md

 <br>
 Note: Make sure to get the items as per your cycle's size.
 These links are mostly where I got them from.

+Add a comment if you think I'm missing anything.